Celtic vs Hearts predictions, team news, betting tips, odds and Bet Builder

 The William Hill Scottish Premiership ante-post market had Celtic as 4-11 favourites and Hearts at 25-1 but the Jambos have made a mockery of those odds.

-They kick off the final day of term one point ahead of champions Celtic, who have home advantage for Saturday's colossal title decider at Celtic Park.
+They kick off the final day of term one point ahead of champions Celtic, who have home advantage for today's colossal title decider at Celtic Park.

 Rangers, 2-1 second-favourites at the start of the season, are out of the running after a four-game losing run including defeats at Hearts and Celtic.